Project-OpenBytes/portex/docs/source/schema/complex_types/record.rst

    -  -  ``fields``
       -  JSON array
       -  True
-      -  |  Each element in the array represents a field of the record,
+      -  It is a one dimentional array.
+Each element in the array represents a member variable of the record.
+The member variables are ordered.
-         |  and the element order indicates the order of the fields.

    -  -  ``fields.<index>``
       -  JSON object
       -  True
-      -  |  A JSON object to represent the label name and the type
-         |  of a record field.
+      -  One element in the array, which represents a member variable of the record.

    -  -  ``fields.<index>.name``
       -  JSON string
       -  True
-      -  Represent the label name of a record field.
+      -  The name of the member variable.

    -  -  ``fields.<index>.type``
       -  JSON string
       -  True
-      -  Represent the type of a record field.
+      -  The type of the member variable.
+It does not have to be a primitive type.
+It could be any type defined in the context.

    -  -  ``fields.<index>.<type-param>``
       -  `-`
       -  False
-      -  Represent the type parameter of a record field.
+      -  Type related parameters.

 **Examples**:

-#. a 2D point which uses ``x`` and ``y`` to represent its coordinate:
+#. a 2D point which uses ``x`` and ``y`` to represent its coordinates:

    .. code:: yaml